 Pilger is a tiny village located in the state of Nebraska.
 With a population of 242 people and just one neighborhood, Pilger is the 198th largest community in Nebraska.
-Much of the housing stock in Pilger was built prior to World War II, making it one of the older and more historic villages in the country.
+Pilger has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Pilger is a blue-collar town, with 37.65% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Pilger is a village of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Pilger who work in sales jobs (9.26%), law enforcement and fire fighting (8.64%), and computer science and math (8.64%).